rogers3/ECE434/hw08/README.md

     326.8 kHz

-Is there jitter?
-Is it stable?:
+Is there jitter?:

-    The signal is the most stable up until this point, but it is still unstavle with a little jitter.
-It may be a more stable signal because the frequency is lower then that of the others.
+    Yes, there is jitter.

 Run the pwm-test.c program to change the on and off times.
 Does it work?